 From 1903-1914, the Indians were called the “Naps,” named after player-manager Napoleon Lajoie.
 In 1915, Lajoie left to play in Philadelphia so the team needed a new name.
 Baseball writers made the decision on renaming the team to the Indians.

 Controversy usually surrounds sports teams named after Native Americans.
-This should not be the case for the team is actually named after one of its greatest players from the 1890s.
+This should not be the case for the team because the Indians are named after one of its greatest players from the 1890s.
 He was Louis Sockalexis, a Penobscot Indian so respected, that in 1914, one year after his passing, Cleveland took the name “Indians” to commemorate him.

 - Entertainment icon Bob Hope was a part-owner of the Indians for many years, starting in 1946.